 As we all know a faster metabolism will help you lose weight.
-One of the risks that people that are overweight hve is an increased risk of getting diabetes.
+One of the risks that people that are over hve is an increased risk of getting diabetes.

 A new study done by a pharmaceutical company seems to show that taking a certain drug for raising metabolism also reduces the risk of diabetes.